The simplest method for great coffee

 Step 3 - Brew

-Set the lid on the top of the French press, but don't plunge the filter yet.
+Set the lid on the top of the French press, and push the plunger down a little just enough to submerge the grounds.
 Wait for 4 minutes.

 Step 5 - Drink!